Monday, Nov. 16 – Thursday Nov. 19, 2026

 Jonas Smith, Executive Director, Yukon Chamber of Mines

-On behalf of the Yukon Chamber of Mines, it is my pleasure to welcome you all to the 53rd Annual Yukon Geoscience Forum & Trade Show.
+On behalf of the Yukon Chamber of Mines team, we extend a warm Yukon welcome and our sincere appreciation to you all as we come together to make the 54th Annual Yukon Geoscience Forum & Trade Show a resounding success.

 Sincerely,